 In Blizzard, the Peggy offered evidence that she was replaced by a younger employee to satisfy the fourth element.
 While the court found that Peggy had satisfied the first three elements, it held that she failed to satisfy the fourth element because there was not a significant enough age gap between Peggy and her replacement.
 Her replacement was six and-a-half years younger than Peggy.

 The Sixth Circuit generally uses an “age zone analysis” to evaluate replacement age difference discrimination.
 Under this analysis, the Sixth Circuit says that an age difference of six years or less between an employee and a replacement is not significant.
 An age difference between six to ten years must be considered on a case-by-case basis.
 And an age difference of ten years or more is considered significant.

-If you believe that you have been terminated or discriminated against because of your age, contact the attorneys at The Spitz Law Firm today for a free and confidential consultation.
+If you believe that you have been terminated or discriminated against because of your age, contact the attorneys at Spitz, The Employee’s Law Firm today for a free and confidential consultation.

 The materials available at this website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact an attorney to obtain advice with respect to any particular issue or problem.
 Use and access to this website or any of the links contained within the site do not create an attorney-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.